grpc/proposal/A17-client-side-health-checking.md

 and we are not proposing to change that behavior.

 ### Client Behavior

+Client-side health checking will be disabled by default;
+service owners will need to explicitly enable it via the [service config](#service-config-changes) when desired.
+There will be a channel argument that can be used on the client to disable health checking even if it is enabled in the service config.

 The health checking client code will be built into the subchannel, so that individual LB policies do not need to explicitly add support